noaa-gml/rtorf/paper/paper.md

 reads all files and creates one database.
-While reading each ObsPack file, it extracts site elevation and time zone information from the file header and calculates sampling altitude in meters above ground level and local time for individual samping events.
+While reading each ObsPack file, it extracts site elevation and time zone information from the file header and calculates sampling altitude in meters above ground level and local time for individual events.
 Finally, it processes and selects observations for inverse modeling purposes.
 This package imports functions from data.table R package, which contains C bindings with parallel implementation via Open-MP